A journey through the waves

 In addition, Fano is awarded the Blue Flag, a prestigious award that attests to the quality of life and the ecosystem-first and foremost the purity of the water-but also to the cleanliness of the coastline, the level of urban services, and sensitivity and respect for the landscape and cultural heritage.

-After the Blue Flag, Fano was awarded the Green Flag recognition, which is given annually by Italian pediatricians to those locations considered suitable for families and children.
+After the Blue Flag, Fano was awarded the Green Flag, which is given annually by Italian pediatricians to those locations considered suitable for families and children.
 Fano, City of Children, has traditionally seen the development of a predominantly family-oriented tourism that over the years has been enriched with numerous services dedicated specifically to families and especially their children.